Charitable Organizations (with the exemption status under Section 88 of the Inland Revenue Ordinance (Cap.112))

 For details, please refer to “Guide to ESR Programme ”

-Pilot Scheme for Non-section 88 Organisations
+For Non-section 88 Organisations

-- have non-profit-making undertakings for at least one year; OR have experience in running SEs (can be in the form of prototype) for at least one year.
+- must have non-profit-making undertakings for at least one year; OR have experience in running SEs (can be in the form of prototype) for at least one year.

 Please refer to Appendix A of the “Guide to ESR Programme” for more details.